Epiglottitis

 • Stridor, as well as sore throat with a normal-appearing pharynx, should raise suspicion of epiglottitis.

-• In children with stridor and suspected epiglottitis, examination of the pharynx or larynx may precipitate complete airway obstruction; only specifically trained personnel should directly examine the pharynx and larynx, and the examination should be done in an operating room.
+• In children with stridor and suspected epiglottitis, examination of the pharynx or larynx may precipitate complete airway obstruction; only specifically trained personnel should directly examine the pharynx and larynx, and the examination should be performed in an operating room.

 quizzes_lightbulb_red